Nas796/Machine-learning-for-photovoltaic-material-property-prediction/README.md

 ## Datasets

+This dataset was compiled from 350 small molecules and polymers as electron donors and acceptors, and includes experimental properties collected from literature and data from quantum chemical calculations.

 ## Model

 The neural network model consists of two fully-connected layers with ReLU activations and a regression head.
 The dimensionality of the layers is shown below: